landmap1 - Phi Landmaps

 how the Lucas numbers are a direct expression of the Golden Ratio.

 My interest in the aesthetics of 'number' is due to my reading Buckminster Fuller.

 My interest in the abstract landscape is due to my reading John Michell, who first popularised the notion of an east-west national axis - the 'St Michael Line'.

 My intention is not to impart any hypothesis but to report data-rich symmetrical relationships upon the canvas.
-Using sites where the neolithic circle is prolific is purely poetic usage of my locale.
+The blueprint format is an accepted method of expressing line & text, which satisfied my needs.

 Since the land area I am dealing with is confined and my working substrate is flat I have used rhumbline ( loxodrome ) calculations for mapping.